Jessica Sjöholm SkrubbeProfessor

 2021- Coordinator of research in Art History, Stockholm university

 2022- Member of the Editorial Advisory Board for the book series Stockholm Studies in Culture and Aesthetics, Critical Editions in Culture and Aesthetics, and Basic Readings in Culture and Aesthetics published by Stockholm University Press

-I am institutional partner of the CIVIS school Transitive Modernities/Modernisms in Transit, initiated by Anne Reynès-Delobel (Aix-Marseille University) and Stamatina Dimakopoulou (National and Kapodistrian University of Athens), and was a teacher at its first summer course for master and doctoral students Modernisms in Transit: Dialogues and Crossings (Aix-Marseille University, Aix-en-Provence) in 2021.
-I organised its second summer school Transitive Modernities: Mobilities, Mediations, Circulations (Stockholm University, June 2022) together with Andrea Kollnitz and participate in its third course module, the blended intensive programme In/transitive Modernities: Dis/continuities and Cultural Transformation, which takes place online and on-site at the National and Kapodistrian University of Athens (spring semester 2023).
+I was institutional partner of the CIVIS school Transitive Modernities/Modernisms in Transit, initiated by Anne Reynès-Delobel (Aix-Marseille University) and Stamatina Dimakopoulou (National and Kapodistrian University of Athens), and was a teacher at its first summer course for master and doctoral students Modernisms in Transit: Dialogues and Crossings (Aix-Marseille University, Aix-en-Provence) in 2021.
+I organised its second summer school Transitive Modernities: Mobilities, Mediations, Circulations (Stockholm University, June 2022) together with Andrea Kollnitz and participated in its third course module, the blended intensive programme In/transitive Modernities: Dis/continuities and Cultural Transformation, which took place online and on-site at the National and Kapodistrian University of Athens during spring semester 2023.

 My research interests include the modern art world, art and feminism, art and transnationalism, public art, sculpture, and feminist historiography.